Provide love, care and a temporary home for a young or adult animal. Learn about the two programs under our Foster

 The shelter’s Adult Foster Program is similar to foster care, but goes a step further.
 Adult Foster Families provide temporary homes for select pets, which will be spayed or neutered and given their preliminary vaccinations before arriving in their temporary homes.
 All food and supplies needed to care for the pet are provided to you.
 But unlike Baby Foster Families, Adult Foster Families will help maximize their pets’ availability and exposure.
 Each dog will leave with a brightly colored “Adopt Me” vest so that while they’re in parks and other pet-friendly venues, the public will see that the pet is looking for a forever home.
 This is a great program for active families looking for a temporary companion pet.

 Adult Foster Families will raise the profiles and availability of their canine or feline charges through other creative means, such as social media, homemade signs and by alerting their contacts in their professional and community networks.
 Once they have found an adopter that’s a good fit, we will process the paperwork and the foster family will present the adopting family with their new loving companion.
 As a further reward, they’ll know that as a result of their efforts, the pet will not have to spend another day at the shelter.
 The Adult Foster Family Program attends pet friendly events in the Tri-County area so volunteers and their adoptable foster pets can meet up and showcase their wonderful foster dogs and cats in our local community.

 Teens can also participate and earn their required high school community service hours by partnering with a parent and becoming a Teen Foster.
-As a Teen Foster, they will earn five hours for every day the animal is at their home.
+As a Teen Foster, they will earn five hours for every FULL day the animal is at their home.
 Teens must attend an orientation with a parent or guardian in order to earn hours, but the parent or guardian will be the registered volunteer.
-Teens must also help with the daily care of the pet.
+Teens must also help with the daily care of the pet and keep a daily log to show their participation.